-- Holdings of 83.2% in Brockton Everlast Inc. Limited (hereinafter "BE"), a private company that operates in the income-generating property field in the UK, in the London metropolitan area, Cambridge and Oxford in the UK.
-For additional information, see Section 2.3.7 below. - Holdings in three UK real estate funds from the Brockton Group.
+- Holdings of 83.4% in Brockton Everlast Inc. Limited (hereinafter "BE"), a private company that operates in the income-generating property field in the UK, in the London metropolitan area, Cambridge and Oxford in the UK.
+For additional information, please see Section 2.3.7 below. - Holdings in three UK real estate funds from the Brockton Group.

-1.2 The Group's renewable energy investments as of June 30, 2023:
+1.2 The Group's investments in the renewable energy field as of September 30, 2023:

 Holdings of 50.4% in Energix - Renewable Energies Ltd. (hereinafter - "Energix"), a public company whose securities are listed for trading on the Tel Aviv Stock Exchange Ltd. Energix engages in the initiation, development, financing, construction, management and operation of facilities for the generation and storage of green and clean electricity from renewable energy sources (photovoltaic systems and wind farms) and the sale of electricity generated in these facilities, with the intention of holding them for the long term.
 As of the date of the report, Energix has operations in Israel, Poland and the United States.
-For additional information, see Section 2.3.8 below.
+For additional information, please see Section 2.3.8 below.